OneNoxTi/sms-api/docs/instruction/general/registration.md

 slug: /registration/
 ---

+import PspName from '@site/src/components/pspName.js';

-To register a new personal account, go to the website and click the **Registration** button in the upper right corner of the page.
+To register a new personal account, go to the website **<PspName />** and click the **Registration** button in the upper right corner of the page.

 ![image1](/img/en/general_registration/image1.png "How to register an account") <center><u>How to register an account - photo 1</u></center>